earthiverse/altivities/source/bingo/README.md

 ## About

-This is a simple bingo generator that you can use on a tablet (e.g. iPad) to play bingo.
+This is a simple 3x3 bingo card generator that you can use on a tablet (e.g. iPad) to play bingo.

 When you load a wordlist, if you click on the `QR` button, you can have the students scan the QR code to make their own bingo sheet.